arlagonix/prompt-forge/README.md

 - same field may appear multiple times in the body
 - all occurrences render the same value
 - declared but unused fields are not rendered in the form UI
-- repeated group instances are separated cleanly in generated output
+- repeated group instances preserve inferred separators from the template
-- leading/trailing boundary newlines around group blocks are trimmed during rendering
+- template whitespace is preserved more faithfully for repeated group output

 ## Group UI behavior